dehydrated-io/dehydrated/README.md

- --lock-suffix example.com        Suffix lockfile name with a string (useful for with -d) --ocsp                           Sets option in CSR indicating OCSP stapling to be mandatory --privkey (-p) path/to/key.pem   Use specified private key instead of account key (useful for revocation) --config (-f) path/to/config     Use specified config file --hook (-k) path/to/hook.sh      Use specified script for hooks --preferred-chain issuer-cn      Use alternative certificate chain identified by issuer CN
+ --lock-suffix example.com        Suffix lockfile name with a string (useful for with -d) --ocsp                           Sets option in CSR indicating OCSP stapling to be mandatory --privkey (-p) path/to/key.pem   Use specified private key instead of account key (useful for revocation) --domains-txt path/to/domains.txt Use specified domains.txt instead of default/configured one --config (-f) path/to/config     Use specified config file --hook (-k) path/to/hook.sh      Use specified script for hooks --preferred-chain issuer-cn      Use alternative certificate chain identified by issuer CN